SongXueZhi/RegMiner/artifact-evaluation.md

 [TOC]

 In this document, we provide three aspects of artifact evaluation.
+RegMiner retrieves the runnable regressions from code evolution history.
+Specifically, taking input as a set of git repository, RegMiner can search and isolate a list of *runnable* regressions from those repositories.
+Each regression is manifested in terms of a test case passing a fixing version, failing a regression version, and passing the previous working version.

 # Getting Started

 ## Environment

 **System**.
-We recommend running the commands in the documentation on an **ubuntu 18.04+** system, but if you are familiar enough with both windows and ubuntu you can ignore this advice.
-The system **network** needs to be accessible.
+We recommend to run on **ubuntu 18.04+** system, the system **network** needs to be accessible.

 **Docker.** Make sure you have successfully installed docker according to the official docker [documentation](https://docs.docker.com/engine/install/ubuntu/ ).
-We  listed some considerations for using docker：
+Here are the setup insturctions to run docker:

-1）By default, docker's commands need to be run with **sudo** privileges.
-You can use the following command to give normal user privileges.
+1）run docker with **sudo** privileges:

 ```bash
 sudo groupadd docker # create docker group